Yasmani Grandal Player Props: White Sox vs. Tigers

 Yasmani Grandal At The Plate

-- Grandal is batting .279 with nine doubles, four home runs and 12 walks.
+- Grandal is hitting .279 with nine doubles, four home runs and 12 walks.

-- Grandal has picked up a hit in 23 of 41 games this year, with multiple hits 11 times.
+- Grandal has picked up a hit in 56.1% of his 41 games this season, with more than one hit in 26.8% of those games.

-- He has gone deep in four games this year (9.8%), leaving the park in 2.7% of his trips to the dish.
+- Looking at the 41 games he has played this season, he's homered in four of them (9.8%), and in 2.7% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.